 Others on the list included Orson Welles, star of Citizen Kane, and Sam Wannamaker, who reacted to being blacklisted by moving to the UK and becoming the inspiration behind the rebuilding of Shakespeare’s Globe Theatre.

 Eventually, however, McCarthyism ran out of steam.
-Though evidence has shown that the US had indeed been severely penetrated by Soviet spies, two key events in 1954 brought the Senator’s downfall.
+Though evidence has shown that the US had indeed been severely penetrated by Soviet spies, McCarthy’s campaign of terror did not last as long as some feared.

 The first was the Army-McCarthy hearings, with dealt with his conduct while investigating the spread of Communism into the army.
 The hearing was televised and got a huge amount of publicity, and the revelations about McCarthy’s overzealous methods contributed hugely to his fall from grace.